columbia/turbo-artifact/README.md

 ## 3. Deploy Postgres and Redis

 Deploy Postgres as well as two Redis instances.
 Postgres is used for storing the datasets and the execution of queries.
-The first Redis (RedisAI) instance is used for *caching* the differentially-private results or histograms (stored as tensors using Redis-AI).
+The first Redis (RedisAI) instance is used for *caching* the differentially-private results or histograms (stored as tensors using RedisAI).
 The second Redis instance is used for *budget accounting*.

-Check out the default addresses for the three instances in the `docker-compose.yaml` and change them if they are already in use by other services.
+Check out the default ports for the three instances in the `docker-compose.yaml` and change the host ports if they are already in use by other services.

 ``` bash
 sudo docker-compose up -d
 ```
 ## 4. Reproduce experiments

 We prototype Turbo and perform a microbenchmark evaluation using a [simulator](https://github.com/columbia/turbo/tree/artifact/turbo/simulator).
 This simulates the execution of Turbo by orchestrating the arrival of new queries and data into the system.
 You can control the simulation and create your own simulation settings by editing the configuration files.
-The [experiments/runner.cli.caching.py](https://github.com/columbia/turbo/blob/artifact/experiments/runner.cli.caching.py) script automates the execution of multiple experiments concurrently using [Ray](#https://www.ray.io/).
+The [experiments/runner.cli.caching.py](https://github.com/columbia/turbo/blob/artifact/experiments/runner.cli.caching.py) script automates the execution of multiple experiments concurrently using [Ray](https://www.ray.io/).
 You can find the configuration for each experiment hardcoded inside the script.

 The script [experiments/ray/run_all.sh](https://github.com/columbia/turbo/blob/artifact/experiments/ray/run_all.sh) contains a complete list of all the commands that generate the experiments presented in the paper.